 - 2 Maze Long Kesh, 3 miles west of Lisburn, is a bizarre illustration of the best and worst of Northern Ireland.
 It's a former RAF base, in use 1940-47 mainly as an aircraft assembly plant.
 Long Kesh along with other wartime bases in this region enabled the RAF to operate out in the Atlantic beyond the range of planes based in Great Britain, to protect Allied convoys and attack U-boats.

 - - Maze Prison or "H-Blocks" began in 1971 as Long Kesh Detention Centre.
 In a dawn raid the British arrested 342 suspected paramilitary terrorists, and "interned" them - detained them without trial in Nissen huts on the disused airfield.
 The arrests were solely of supposed IRA members, with no action against loyalists; they let slip many republicans while incarcerating others with no IRA involvement; they practiced interrogation techniques little different from torture, and systematically abused the detainees.
 To official surprise, this didn't end terrorism in Ulster but sparked an escalation of violence.
 Internment without trial ended in 1975, and a permanent prison HMP Maze was built.
 It was named for the nearby village of Maze not for fiendish security, but it became known as H-blocks for the plan of its cells.
 Those held protested that they were political prisoners not criminals, and refused prison discipline.
 Protests included "the blanket" (refusing to wear prison garb), smearing the cells with excrement, and hunger strikes, with Bobby Sands and nine others starving themselves to death.
 In 1983 there was a mass escape of 38 prisoners, and 19 were never recaptured.
 But over the following years there was less paramilitary violence, the regime at the Maze stabilised, and it closed in 2000.
-Various grand plans for redevelopment of the site have so far come to little.
+Various grand plans for redevelopment of the site have so far come to nothing.
 So you can gaze through the fencing and the buddleia; that's close enough.

 - - Eikon is an exhibition centre on the east of the site, enter by Halftown Road.
 Balmoral Park showgrounds are also here.